netxms/netxms-doc/admin/data-collection.rst

 .. versionadded:: 2.0-M5
     Agent caching mode

-By default DCI data is not collected while connection between server and agent is broken as poll request could not get till agent.
+By default DCI data is not collected for the time being while connection between server and agent is broken as poll request could not get till agent.
 There is special configuration that allows to collect data and store it on agent till connection with server is restored and collected data is pushed to the server.
 This option is available for